redemma71/udemy-spring-and-hibernate/springdemo/README.md

 ## Spring Demo #5
 ### Hibernate Demo #1: Configuration & CRUD

-This branch contains code that demonstrates topics covered in _Section 18_ - _Section 21 - Hibernate CRUD Features_.
+This branch contains code that demonstrates topics covered in _Section 22_ - _Section 27 - Advanced Mappings in Hibernate_.

 ### NOTES
 1. This project was created in [Spring Initializr](https://start.spring.io);